zenywallet/caprese/README.md

 This is a feature that was originally used in the server of the block explorer.
 What this is used for is that if the HASH160 of addresses in the user wallets are registered as tags, when a new block is found, in the process of parsing the block and transactions, address-related information can be sent to the tags of the found addresses, and the user wallets will be notified in real time.

-### Release Build
+### Deploying a release-built executable
-Non-root users cannot use privileged ports such as 80 or 443 by default, so capabilities must be added after each build.
+Non-root users cannot use privileged ports such as 80 or 443 by default, so capabilities must be added on the target server after each build.

-    sudo setcap cap_net_bind_service=+ep ./caprese
+    sudo setcap cap_net_bind_service=+ep <executable_file_name>

-**Note:** The target file name should actually be your executable file name.

 If the above command is not executed, the following bind error will occur.